tshedor/virtual_device/README.md

 # Virtual Device

-Manage/Create iOS simulators and Android emulators
+Manage one or many iOS simulators and Android emulators

 ## Setup